|Module Title||COMMERCIAL LAW 2|

 |Professional Exemptions||Not Required for Professional Purposes|

-The Second Commercial Law Module deals with three important means of facilitating commercial transactions: Agency, Secured Credit and Commercial Payments.
+The Second Commercial Law Module deals with two important means of facilitating commercial transactions: Agency and Commercial Payments.

 Commercial life could not be carried on without the legal concept of agency.
 An agent is someone who has the legal power to affect the legal rights and liabilities of another, the principal.
 The agent can bind the principal to a contract as if the principal had made it himself.
 Something of the importance of this can be grasped when it is considered that every contract made to purchase goods in Leo's or Safeway will be made by an agent on behalf of those supermarkets (i.e. the shop assistant at the till).
 Considering the more commercial sphere, it should be remembered that every contract made by a company must be made through an agent.
 A company is a legal person but, not being a real person, it can only act through agents.